Baconz2/termbot/readme.md

 # Terminal Bot

-this discord bot allows you to do things no person should be able to do. run terminal commands directly on your host.
+this discord bot allows you to do things no person should be able to do. run terminal commands directly on your host from discord.

 i strongly reccomend running this in a vm for your own saftey.